 In addition, according to Recital 19 wholesale roaming agreements should include information on the technical parameters for also ensuring the transmission of caller location information, including handset-derived information, to the most appropriate PSAP in the visited Member State.
-BEREC considers that for meeting the requirement about the transmission of handset derived information, providers of handsets' operating systems should also co-operate in the standardization process.
+BEREC considers that for meeting the requirement about the transmission of handset derived information, providers of handsets' operating systems should also co-operate in the standardisation process.
+The provision of caller location information from handsets should be free of charge when it is going to be used for emergency communications.